Help Center / Themes / Hello Theme / Edit the Hello Theme settings

 Disable the theme’s skip link by turning this setting off when using an accessibility plugin which adds an alternative skip link solution.

-Disable cross-site header & footer
+Disable theme header & footer

 This feature is mainly useful for websites that look for minimal themes, and need a basic header & footer.
 It’s not very flexible but it does the job in most cases.